 Ducati Scrambler Café Racer – An expression of free spirit

 The Ducati Scrambler Café Racer has been given a new soul all of it's own.
 It is impossible to look at this bike without imagining it on the streets of London back in the sixties.
-The clever choice of livery, the gold die cast rims and the overall low long look of the bike revives this "hooligan boys from the Rocker movement" cult of the sixties perfectly.
+The clever choice of livery, anodised black spoked rims rims and the overall low long look of the bike revives this "hooligan boys from the Rocker movement" cult of the sixties perfectly.

 The Ducati Scrambler Café Racer is powered by the air and oil-cooled twin-cylinder Desmodue engine taken from the Icon, EURO 4-compliant and with black-trimmed covers and machined cooling fins.

-The stunning Black tear drop tank is the same used on other Scrambler models with interchangeable side pods so the owner can further personalise the motorcycle.
+The stunning silver and blue tear drop tank is the same used on other Scrambler models with interchangeable side pods so the owner can further personalise the motorcycle.
 The Café Race has a bespoke seat and tail unit with removable pillion seat cover, drop handlebars and bar end mirrors to enhance the 60's style.

-To contrast the Black of the frame and bodywork the 17'' front and rear wheels are painted gold.
+To contrast the blue of the frame and the silver bodywork the 17'' front and rear spoked wheels are anodised black.
 Having a 17'' front wheel opposed to 18 as fitted to other Scrambler models further enhances handling and racing style.
-Fitted with the latest Pirelli Rosso 2 tyres to make sure you never run out of grip.
+Fitted with the latest Pirelli Diablo Rosso 3 tyres to make sure you never run out of grip.

 Thie Ducati Scrambler Cafe Racer hasn't just been styled to look fast, along with the upgraded 17'' front wheel and tyres Ducati have made sure the Café Racer stops as well as it goes by fitting a redial front brake pump made by Brembo mated to a monobloc M4 brake calliper.
-ABS is standard on the Scrambler Café Racer.
+New dual channel Bosch cornering ABS is standard on the Scrambler Café Racer.

 Side number boards further enhance the original café racer style, as do the twin exit Termignoni exhaust with a deep subtle tone turning into a thunderous roar as the revs climb.

-Call Sales now on 01508 471919 for more information or see the Café Racer accessories available and how they would look on your Ducati Scrambler using the Scrambler Configurator below.
+Call Sales now on 01508 471919 for more information or see the Café Racer accessories available and how they would look on your Ducati Scrambler using the Scrambler Configurator.

 Our Accessorise My Scrambler page lets you search for and buy genuine Ducati Scrambler Cafe Racer accessories with just one click.